jkaye2012/jackal-lisp/docs/sahara/execution-context.md

 ## Heap

 The heap stores data that must persist beyond the scope of a single stack frame.
-Unlike most other virtual machines, a separate heap is allocated and managed per execution context, meaning that techniques like shared memory concurrency are not possible within Sahara.
+Unlike most other virtual machines, a separate heap is allocated and managed per execution context, meaning that techniques like shared memory parallelism are not possible within Sahara.

 Data that must be shared across execution contexts must be sent explicitly using specialized messages meant for this